survivejs/webpack-book/manuscript/output/02_library_output.md

 ...
 ```

 In other words, webpack has generated a named AMD module.
-The result won’t work from Node as it does not support AMD.
+The result won't work from Node as it does not support AMD.

 ## UMD

 [Universal Module Definition](https://github.com/umdjs/umd) (UMD) was developed to solve the problem of consuming the same code from different environments.
 Webpack implements two output variants: `umd` and `umd2`.
-To understand the idea better, let’s see what happens when the options are used.
+To understand the idea better, let's see what happens when the options are used.

 ### `umd`